printezisn/printezisn.github.io/src/data/posts/harnessing-ollama-for-automated-content-generation.md

 ### Project Idea

 I found the best way to try out Ollama was by working on a fun project.
 Typically, after I finish writing a blog post, I need to review it for syntax errors.
 Additionally, I need to write a title, create a description for the blog portal, and craft a suitable meta description for search engine optimization (SEO).
-Initially, this task may seem easy, but it can be quite tedious.
-This is something I wanted to automate 💡
+This task may seem easy, but it can be quite tedious.
+It is something I wanted to automate 💡

 ### Installing Ollama and Choosing a Model

-My first move was to install Ollama by following the instructions in its <a href="https://github.com/ollama/ollama" target="_blank" rel="noreferrer nofollow">GitHub page</a> and installing Meta's Llama3.2 model for use.
+My first move was to install Ollama, by following the instructions in its <a href="https://github.com/ollama/ollama" target="_blank" rel="noreferrer nofollow">GitHub page</a>, and Meta's **Llama3.2** model.

 ```shell
 ollama run llama3.2